-Design and Instructions by Sandra Lupo, Jewelry Designer and Instructor and SWAROVSKI ELEMENTS Ambassador, Exclusively for Fire Mountain Gems and Beads®
+Design and Instructions by Sandra Lupo, Jewelry Designer and Instructor and Swarovski crystal Ambassador, Exclusively for Fire Mountain Gems and Beads®

 French wire or buillion is a finely woven coil of sterling silver, "vermeil" or gold-filled wire.
 Choose a size that suits the size thread and bead hole of the beads in your design (you don't want to lose the French wire inside the bead).